 - Go to Financial products > Capital.

 - Select Download Capital Offers CSV from the banner at the top of the page.
-This will generate and download a list of account holders eligible for business financing, including their offer details, to your local file storage.
+This generates and downloads a list of account holders eligible for business financing, including their offer details, to your local file storage.

 Sample